What is cobalamin?

 - Dairy products

-So, should you start using cobalamin?
+So, should you start using this vitamin?

 If you want to cure major birth defects, fatigue, weakness, and memory loss cobalamin is used.
 The vitamin B-12 you obtain from food and any supplements you take are included in the RDA.
 Vitamin B-12 appears to be rather safe even at high doses.
 Experts have yet to discover a lethal amount of vitamin B-12.
 There are no upper intake limits that have been established.
 It is critical to consume adequate vitamin B12 through your food.
 Supplements are a simple way to enhance your B12 consumption if you don’t get enough or have a condition that prevents you from getting enough.